codereport/jsource/README.md

 ## J: From C to C++20

-J is an [array programming language](https://en.wikipedia.org/wiki/Array_programming) created by Ken Iverson and Roger Hui.
+J is an [array programming language](https://en.wikipedia.org/wiki/Array_programming) created by Ken Iverson and Roger Hui (see image below).

-TODO: add image later

 This is a fork of `jsoftware/jsource` and we will be porting it to C++20.